enthought/ets/docs/source/eeps/eep-3.rst

 ==============

 Much if this can be implemented using the existing notification system.
-At the core, cTrait classes have a list of "notifiers" which are callables that expect a signature of the form ``object, name, old, new``.
+At the core, cTrait instances have a list of "notifiers" which are callables that expect a signature of the form ``object, name, old, new``.
 The current trait listeners system wraps the various listener methods to adapt the various signatures to this standard notifier signature, and in the case of extended